WassimKallel/WassimKallel.github.io/_posts/2020-05-01-deploy-codecommit-slack-bot.md

 * Bootstrapping your account ​

-AWS CDK creates a stack of resources it needs in your aws account to insure it can deploy your projects later, like an S3 bucket to upload assets
+AWS CDK creates a stack of resources it needs in your aws account to insure it can deploy your projects later, like an S3 bucket to upload assets.

 ``` bash
 cdk bootstrap